kounch/psxc_xpandr/README.md

 # psxc_xpandr
 A safe hack to expand and/or replace virtually games of a PlayStation Classic using a external USB drive, with no risk.
-Once you remove the USB drive an make a cold restart, the console works as if nothing was done.
+Once you remove the USB drive and make a cold restart, the console works as if nothing was done.

 Features:
 * Minimal modification of PlayStation Classic internal storage